Evnty

 Sequence

 A sequence is a FIFO (First-In-First-Out) queue for async consumption.
 Designed for single consumer with multiple producers pattern.
 Values are queued and consumed in order, with backpressure support.
-Respects an optional AbortSignal: enqueue returns false when aborted; waits reject.
+Respects an optional AbortSignal: emit() returns false when aborted; waits reject.

 Key characteristics: